-The LLB (Hons) Law is an internal British Law Degree awarded by Staffordshire University, UK.
+The LLB (Hons) Law is a British Law Degree awarded by Staffordshire University, UK.
 It is a full-time three-year degree programme identical to the LLB (Hons) Law programme offered on campus at Staffordshire University.

 The degree is designed to prepare students for legal practice as well as a wide range of law related careers.
 A problem based approach to teaching and learning ensures a strong focus on real-world lawyering skills, independent study and legal research.
 The overall aim is to produce law graduates as change agents who will make a significant impact on the society while pursuing rewarding careers.